-Much of the advancement for the Wolf rank is done by the scout with his family outside of the den.
+Much of the advancement for the Wolf rank is done by the scout with their family outside of the den.
 The parent signs off in the scout’s handbook and the Den Leader records the advancements from the handbook to tracking chart or software program.
 As the Tiger program was completely family oriented, so the Wolf program relies heavily on family involvement.
-You will see this gradually change with the scout doing more with his den and more individual direction as he reaches Webelos and Boy Scouts.
+You will see this gradually change with the scout doing more with his den and more individual direction as they reaches Webelos and Boy Scouts.

 Wolf Scout Requirements